By Stefanie Michaels

 Having a healthy nighttime routine is important for overall well-being as it can greatly improve your life’s quality during the days, by getting quality sleep.
-Establishing a consistent sleep schedule helps regulate the body’s internal clock, making it easier to fall asleep and wake up.
-But, that can be difficult for most of us.
+Establishing a consistent healthy sleep schedule helps regulate the body’s internal clock, making it easier to fall asleep and wake up.
+But, creating a healthy sleep routine can be difficult for most of us.

 Here are some tips: